Skip to content

 Supplier Performance Management: how to systematically strengthen your supply chain

-Business Continuity: Contingency plan in case your supplier is the victim of a cyber attack
+Business Continuity: contingency plan in case your supplier is the victim of a cyber attack

 Unfortunately, cybercriminals continue to gain access to corporate IT infrastructure, encrypt data, and then demand large sums of money to "decrypt" it.
 The impact on affected companies is devastating!
 It often takes several months before they can operate as they did before the attack.Even if your company has planned for this eventuality: What if one of your key suppliers is affected?
 How long can you produce without them?
 How can you continue to manage the relationship if EDI is down and email is out?True to the motto "better safe than sorry", we at SupplyOn offer our customers the creation of an emergency plan for such cases - before the disaster strikes.
 The aim of the plan is to implement and support an orderly and monitored cooperation with the affected companies within 24 hours.
 All order types such as JIT/JIS, orders, KANBAN or VMI, etc. can be integrated.In the first step, our experts work with the client to develop a customized contingency plan and define the necessary adjustments and actions.
 The second step is to define the preparations for the emergency.
 Once all the necessary actions have been defined, the plans are communicated - in paper form, of course - along with all the key contact information.
 This ensures that the right people in your organization are notified in the event of an emergency, for example, via their personal cell phones.In the event of an emergency, you and the supplier concerned initiate immediate measures and determine the next steps together with SupplyOn.
 This includes the immediate registration and activation of the supplier on the SupplyOn platform as well as the transfer of open and current orders and delivery schedules to the Supply Chain Collaboration solution.
 Together with our consultants, the first steps with the supplier are then carried out and monitored.
 The support provided by SupplyOn gives the suppliers concerned peace of mind and avoids unnecessary delays and queries to Customer Support.The package offered by SupplyOn supports your suppliers in the first steps out of the chaos and on the way to an orderly production process.
 In addition, the SupplyOn platform prevents the malware from spreading to your company and ensures that business can continue to be conducted electronically as before.Got curious?
 Then get in touch with us below.

-Business Continuity: Contingency plan in case your supplier is the victim of a cyber attack
+Business Continuity: contingency plan in case your supplier is the victim of a cyber attack

-In this interview, Sabine Moudilou, Manager Portal UI/UX, who has advanced her career at SupplyOn through openness and targeted feedback, shares her valuable experience and tips on feedback and self-development.
+In this interview, Sabine Moudilou, Manager Portal UI/UX, who has advanced her professional development at SupplyOn through openness and targeted feedback, shares her valuable experience and tips on feedback and self-development.
 Find out how constructive feedback can help you achieve your professional goals.Can you briefly outline your career at SupplyOn and describe what feedback means to you personally?Sabine: Sure, of course.
 I started at SupplyOn in 2016 as a working student.
 After graduating from university, I supported our customers as a consultant with the implementation of our SCC solutions.
 I then moved to the Supplier Onboarding team and took on my first team lead position.
 For about three years now, I have been working as a Manager in Product Development at SRM & Portal, supporting UX Designers, Product Managers and Product Experts in their daily work.Feedback has always been incredibly important to me.
 I am open to feedback and also like to give timely feedback myself.
 I see it as an opportunity to learn and develop.
 The feedback I received from my colleagues was particularly valuable because I was able to learn from great experts in their fields.
 This helped me enormously, especially at the beginning of my career.What strategies have you used to get constructive feedback from colleagues and managers?
 Are there any specific methods you would recommend?Sabine: I try to actively seek feedback, be it after presentations or in preparation for important meetings.
 I often ask directly what they think of my work, whether I have conveyed the content clearly and what I could improve.
 I find it particularly important to explicitly ask for feedback at the end of the year, independently of formal target agreement meetings.
 This gives me the opportunity to reflect comprehensively on my achievements and challenges of the year.Last year, I initiated 360-degree feedback for myself.
 I asked around 35 colleagues from various departments and hierarchy levels for their anonymous feedback.
 At the time, I had moved into my new position and wanted to make sure that I was heading in the right direction in the way I was living this role.It was an exciting experience and really helped me to get different perspectives.
 It was not only valuable for my professional development, but also very appreciative for me personally.
 Once again, it showed the good collegiality at SupplyOn, because my colleagues invested a lot of time and effort in my assessment, for which I am very grateful.I find joint reflection and the broadening of perspectives and perceptions extremely valuable.
 I also give my manager feedback relatively often, for example on my perception of presentations, events or meetings.
 Our regular weekly jour fixe meetings in particular provide an opportunity to give structured feedback.These perceptions and reflections are very well received.
 Of course, feedback can also be spontaneous, for example directly after a successful presentation.
 However, in my opinion, the key to high-quality feedback is good preparation.
 If feedback is well thought out and prepared, it is particularly helpful.How do you personally deal with feedback from colleagues and managers, especially when it is critical or challenging?Sabine: First of all, listening is essential for me.
 I try to really understand the feedback and if it's difficult, I sleep on it.
 Then I talk to the person again to clarify any ambiguities.
 Sometimes I also discuss the feedback with other colleagues to get a second opinion and better understand it.Can you give an example of how you were able to grow based on specific feedback?Sabine: One specific example is my current position in the product area.
 I was open to new opportunities.
 But without the recommendations and feedback from my colleagues and managers regarding my strengths, for example, I wouldn't have had the idea of applying for this position in a specialist area that was still foreign to me.I saw the feedback to develop myself in this position as an opportunity to develop further.
 The new position has been a great learning curve and I am grateful for the opportunity to think outside the box and prove myself in a new area.What advice would you give to people who are afraid to ask for feedback because they feel vulnerable?Sabine: I understand this fear very well.
 Getting feedback takes courage, but it's a valuable opportunity to get out of your comfort zone and grow.
 It helps to trust that most colleagues want to give honest and constructive feedback to be supportive.
 It also shows that you really want to develop.Good preparation for feedback meetings can also provide additional reassurance.
 The more often you ask for feedback, the more courageous you become in the process.
 I recommend using the projects and initiatives of the past year as a guide when asking for feedback if you are unsure.Reflect on the challenges you faced, as well as your successes and moments of happiness.
 Where did you get stuck, where did you reach your limits, but where did you surpass yourself?
 Think about specific questions that you want to ask in order to receive targeted and helpful feedback.It can also be helpful to obtain feedback outside of the regular goal-setting meetings, for example through 360-degree feedback.
 This not only shows your willingness to develop yourself, but also strengthens teamwork.For your own career development, I can only recommend that you listen to how others see you and how they assess your strengths.
 I would be delighted if my experience report helps you to deal with feedback more courageously, to dare to ask for it and to advance your own career.Ready to take the next step in your career?
 Apply now and experience how valuable feedback and a strong team culture can drive your professional development!
 To our job offers

 Kick-off: SupplyOn at the Charity Company Championship 2024